jasonkneen/copilot-mcp/README.md

 3. Enable/disable servers as needed
 4. Use GitHub Copilot Chat with your connected MCP tools using the `@mcp` participant
 5. View server status and tool availability in real-time
+6. If upgrading from an older version, you can use the command "MCP: Migrate Server Configurations to Latest Format" to update your server configurations

 ## 🔗 Requirements